bluez-sh/gsoc-2019-log/log.md

 I talked to Carl and he suggested I start working on the heic demuxer and make it read the files I generated using the muxer.
 Pretty neat.
 I guess I'll start tomorrow, or maybe tonight.

+### June 12: Wednesday

+I spent most of my time reading the mov demuxer code.
+Aside from that, I found the heic images that my muxer produces doesn't work on OSX for some reason, says they're broken.
+When I uploaded to google drive I could view it though.
+I couldn't yet identify why is it so, but I'll find it soon enough.
+Maybe its because I didn't implement a few boxes, which didn't seem much relevant at that point.

+I plan to start writing a basic demuxer today (Thursday as of writing).